Chapter 10 : Yule Tidings

 "Jane, I know it's a bit soon to ask, but I think I have to--" my heart thundered in my chest, "--Will you be my girlfriend?"

 "What?" my voice sounded like I'd just been punched in the stomach.
-I reeled and knew no more.
+The world reeled and I fell into the black abyss of unconsciousness.

 Previous Chapter Next Chapter